 Some of the famous paintings in this museum include “The Night Watch,” “The Milk Maid,” and “The Marriage Portrait.”
 There’s so much to see in this museum, with over a million artworks, historical items, and craftworks, which are perfectly preserved.

-If you are more of a contemporary art person, then the Modern Contemporary Museum Amsterdam (MOCO) is an excellent place to end your museum’s tour.
+If you are more of a contemporary art person, the Modern Contemporary Museum Amsterdam (MOCO) is an excellent place to end your museum tour.
 This museum, which sits at the heart of the Netherlands capital, is dedicated to exhibiting both modern and contemporary artwork.

-Although it might come as a surprise to some people, the city of Amsterdam does enjoy the presence of some great city beaches.
-While many people are used to visiting beaches near the city, like Zandvoort and Scheveningen, the city offers quite incredible alternatives.
+Although it might surprise some people, the city of Amsterdam does enjoy the presence of some great city beaches.
+While many people are used to visiting beaches near the city, like Zandvoort and Scheveningen, the city offers incredible alternatives.

-For your third day, you can decide to take a swim or just sand-walk on one of the following beaches.
+You can swim or sand-walk on one of the following beaches for your third day.

 Strand Zuid Beach

 This is another city beach found in the northern part of Amsterdam city.
-It’s situated along the IJ river, next to the NDSM-Werf.
-Although swimming might be impossible, you will undoubtedly enjoy walking on the sandy beach and basking in the sun.
-You will also enjoy the incredible view of the IJ river.
+It’s situated along the IJ River, next to the NDSM-Werf.
+Although swimming might be impossible, you will enjoy walking on the sandy beach and basking in the sun.
+You will also enjoy the incredible view of the IJ River.

-It’s also home to the PLLEK restaurant where you’ll love the live music performances, art exhibitions, and several other cultural events, as you get a taste of Netherland’s best cuisines.
+It’s also home to the PLLEK restaurant, where you’ll love the live music performances, art exhibitions, and several other cultural events as you can taste the Netherlands’ best cuisines.

 Ijmuiden is an incredible beach to spend your afternoon at.
 Sited at the mouth of River IJ, the beach is quite famous for the various water sports that take place here.

-If you desire more than a cool, relaxing time on the beach reading a favorite book, you can try out kitesurfing, Blokarting, or paddleboarding.
+Visit Ijmuiden if you enjoy a calm, relaxing time on the beach reading a favorite book.
+You can also try kitesurfing, blokarting, or paddleboarding.
 There’s so much to do here to occupy your entire afternoon.

-A tour to the Netherlands isn’t complete without the sight of the beautiful Tulips.
-Keukenhof is one of the largest flower fields in the world, and in Europe, it’s even nicknamed the Garden of Europe.
+Keukenhof is one of the world’s largest flower fields in Europe.
+Being that, it’s nicknamed the Garden of Europe.
 These fields occupy 32 hectares of land, with over seven million flowers planted each year, and it’s a sight you can’t forego.

-Located around 40 km from Amsterdam, you’ll just need approximately 40 minutes to reach the fields.
-You can decide to take a private short road trip from Amsterdam or book a guided half-a-day tour to the Tulips gardens.
+Located around 40 km from Amsterdam, you’ll need approximately 40 minutes to reach the fields.
+You can take a private short road trip from Amsterdam or book a half-day tour of the tulip gardens.

 A Guided Half-Day Keukenhof Tour and 1 Attraction by GetYourGuide is a perfect tour to conclude your stay in Amsterdam.

-Conclusion: How Many Days Do You Need in Amsterdam
+So, How Many Days Do You Need in Amsterdam?

-- 10 Things To Do In Amsterdam in December – Both Indoor and Outdoors
+- Things to Do in Amsterdam in December